We're Hiring Skilled HVAC Technicians Today! Read More

 Lubrication wears off over time.
 When individual metal components in your AC begin to clash, they produce a wailing sound that might remind you of chairs being scraped against the floor in elementary school.

 This is the sound that happens before something breaks.
 While some of the other sounds on this list are more like a warning shot, this signals that you’re close to a breakdown.
-Stop the AC and call for emergency repairs as soon as possible.
+Stop the AC and call for emergency AC repairs as soon as possible.

 During operation, your thermostat will send a signal to the air conditioner to let it know it’s time to turn on.
 When this happens, you might hear a little click from the thermostat on your wall.
 That’s completely okay.